OlexiyHR/pyspark/README.md

 30. Which 10 taxi drivers have the biggest total distance driven between taxi rides (from previous drop off location to current start location)?
 (Krasovskyy)
 31. What is the cumulative total_fare sum for each driver during 4th of July?
 32. Top 5 drivers by the count of trips by 4th of July.
-33. Peak load hours for each driver during December?
+33. Top 3 peak load days for each driver during December?
 (Krasovskyy)
 34. Top 10 drivers for each month by total trip distance?
 (Mykytyshyn)